Our Top 10: The Expert’s List of Project Management Methodologies

-- Agile – requirements and solutions evolve through iterative development and collaboration between self-organising, cross-functional teams
+- Agile – requirements and solutions evolve through iterative development and collaboration between self-organizing, cross-functional teams

 - Kanban – focuses on continuous delivery and high efficiency, by limiting how much work can be done at once

-- Scrum – emphasises productivity by organising work into small, manageable pieces that can be completed within a given time period
+- Scrum – emphasizes productivity by organizing work into small, manageable pieces that can be completed within a given time period

 - Extreme Programming – engineering solutions take place to ensure the quality of delivered software

-- Lean – applies a systematic approach for waste minimisation within product development, without sacrificing productivity
+- Lean – applies a systematic approach for waste minimization within product development, without sacrificing productivity

 - Six Sigma – improves business processes by greatly reducing the probability of a system failure